• Skip to main content

 • Reduce Injury – In a study of young athletes, the single most common predictor of injury was sleep, even more than hours of practice.

-• Longer playing careers – In a study of some MLB players, there was a direct link to the length of career and sleep.
+• Longer playing careers – In a study of some MLB players, there was a direct link between the length of their career and sleep.

 • Better accuracy and faster sprint times – A study using the Stanford men’s basketball team revealed that sleep has a direct correlation to shot accuracy and sprint speed.